codefellows-portland-javascript-401d4/image-gallery/README.md

 ### Testing
+  - is irrelevant at this moment as no tests are necessary to complete lab

   - Set Up
     - To run the test suite at cli at root of the project directory type:
       ```